For those still scrambling for the picture-perfect Commencement attire, here are some helpful tips.

 Don’t make your mortar board too epic.
 Remember that someone has to sit behind you, and if you adorn your cap with anything 3D, try to keep it no more than an inch or two off the board.

 Don’t forget your regalia.
 Make sure you have your cap, gown, tassel, cords, and stole (and hood, for graduate students).
 There will not be extras at the venue.
 And, don’t wait until Commencement day to unwrap it.
 Take it out of the plastic, make sure you have it all, and hang it up to let some of the wrinkles fall out.
-(If you’re feeling ambitious, give it an iron or steam.)
+(If you’re feeling ambitious, give it a steam.)

 Other Commencement Tips: